barebox/barebox/Documentation/boards/mvebu.rst

 Booting second stage
 --------------------

-This is currently not possible because barebox assumes the registers are mapped at 0xd0000000 as is the case when the boot ROM gives control to the bootloader.
+Since ``v2017.04.0`` barebox can boot a barebox image even if the register window is moved.
+This is implemented by writing the actual window position into the image where it is then picked up by the second stage bootloader.

 Booting from UART
 -----------------